thorinaboenke/Upleveled-nextjs-ecommerce-store/README.md

 ## Set up the database

-For setting up the database locally in this way you need to have PostgresQL installed.
+For setting up the database first install [PostgresQL](https://www.postgresql.org) on your machine.

 ```sh
 psql postgres
 ```

-In there run
+Then run

 ```sql
 CREATE DATABASE <database_name>;